The Economy’s Impact on HR in 2026 (And How to Respond)

 Inflation erodes purchasing power.
 What employees could buy with their salary last year costs more this year.
 If salaries don’t keep pace, employees effectively take a pay cut.

-In 2026, salary budget increases are averaging around 3.5%, generally tracking inflation.
-But employee expectations often exceed what organizations can afford.
+In 2026, salary budget increases are averaging around 3.5%, roughly tracking inflation but trailing the 9.5% rise in health benefit costs.
+Employee expectations often exceed what organizations can afford, and that gap is where retention problems start.

 What This Means for HR